ajpage74/terraform-foundations-azure/AZURE.md

 **Documentation:**
 https://www.terraform.io/docs/language/values/variables.html

+**Summary:** In this lab you'll use variables to make your terraform code more flexible.

+---
 So far all our settings have been hard-coded into our Terraform configs.
 You'll probably want to make your code more flexible for different users and environments, and that's where variables come in.
 Variables allow you to replace those hard-coded settings with placeholders that users can change to suit their needs.

 ---